 2 Years After Lao Dam Collapse: The Call for Justice Persists

 On July 23 2018, at least 70 people died or disappeared and over 7000 were displaced when a dam collapsed in southern Laos.
 Two years later, those affected are yet to see justice.
 This webinar and panel discussion explores continued efforts within the Mekong region and beyond to hold responsible actors to account.
-The discussion highlights ongoing concerns regarding the restoration of livelihoods and the future safety of the project, alongside calls for information transparency on the causes of the collapse and effective remedial action.

 From Crisis to Opportunity: Covid-19 and the Future of our Rivers